Common Questions about Dryer Care

 How Long Should It Take to Dry a Load a Laundry?

-Most of the time, a dryer can finish a large load in 45 minutes.
-When you notice it taking a lot longer, there might be a clogged vent tubing system.
-An appliance repair technician can help you find the problem and repair your dryer quickly.
+- Most of the time, a dryer can finish a large load in 45 minutes.
+When you notice it takes a lot longer, there might be a clogged vent tubing system.
+A dryer repair technician can help you find the problem and repair your dryer quickly.

 How Frequently Should the Lint Filter Be Cleaned?

-Make sure you empty the filter after every load.
+- Make sure you empty the filter after every load.
 This will make your dry time shorter and will prevent damage to your dryer.
+Read another tips here…

 What is the Best Kind of Vent for My Dryer?

-National building codes mandate metal ductwork for all dryers.
+- National building codes mandate metal ductwork for all dryers.
 Aluminum tubing is the best choice and you can choose either rigid tubes or more flexible tubes.
 The stiffer tubing is much better because it doesn’t clog as easily.
+Read another topic here…

 Is It Safe to Keep White Vinyl Tubing?

-No. You should opt for aluminum tubing.
+- No. You should opt for aluminum tubing.
 Vinyl tubing causes a fire hazard and is not safe.
 If the tubing would ignite from the dryer malfunctioning, it would quickly burn and cause a house fire.
 White vinyl tubing is very flammable.
+More information about it in this article here…

 My Dryer is Squeaking!
 Should I Oil the Motor?

-Don’t oil your dryer’s motor or rollers.
+- Don’t oil your dryer’s motor or rollers.
 When you notice a squeak or other unusual noises, you probably need to clean or replace a pulley, a roller, or possibly even the shaft the roller rotates on.
+More information about it in this article here…

 Which Is Cheaper to Run: Gas Dryers or Electric Dryers?